Case Study

 A plan selection step in the bundle activation flow

-Based on the qualitative findings, we designed a plan comparison screen inserted as step 2 of the 3-step bundle activation flow: Confirm email → Choose plan → Start watching.
+Based on the findings, we designed a plan comparison screen as step 2 of a 3-step activation flow: Confirm email → Choose plan → Start watching.

 The TV activation flow